Somafemihardev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script will show the username of the current user
+This script prints all the group a user belongs to